DefNotIrf/DC-Motor-Controller-Simulator/README.md

 - Compare controller performance based on metrics such as Mean Squared Error (MSE), rise time, overshoot, and settling time
 - Provide an interactive GUI for easy experimentation and visualisation
 - Implement a GA-based PID tuning method to optimise controller parameters
 - Use real motor response data to train fuzzy and neuro-fuzzy models
+- Extracted and saved original model output vs input data for performance comparison
+- Plotted all controller responses (PID, GA-PID, Neuro-Fuzzy) for visual analysis

 ---